Parrot

-Parrots are a family of birds with around 393 individual species.
-Some of the characteristic features of a typical parrot are its vibrant colors and the downward-curving upper bill, with a strong, highly dexterous tongue.
-These are among the most strikingly colored birds, especially the macaw, rosella, and amazon, with the notable ones including the scarlet macaw, eastern rosella, eclectus parrot, and the blue-fronted amazon.
+Parrots are a family of birds with around 400 species.
+A typical parrot’s characteristic features are its vibrant colors and the downward-curving bill, with a strong, highly dexterous tongue.
+They are among the most strikingly colored birds, especially the macaw, rosella, and amazon.
+The most notable types include the scarlet macaw, eastern rosella, Eclectus parrot, and the blue-fronted amazon.

-They are divided into 3 superfamilies, namely, the true parrots, the cockatoos, and the New Zealand parrots.
+They are divided into 3 superfamilies: true parrots (Psittacoidea), cockatoos (Cacatuoidea), and New Zealand parrots (Strigopoidea).

 - Blue and Gold Macaw